-The City of Toronto will install a new bikeway connection to Centennial Park from Mississauga’s Burnhamthorpe Trail at the border of Toronto along Burnhamthorpe Road and continuing on Mill Road.
-The planned project includes an extension of the existing multi-use trail, new on-street cycle tracks and intersection improvements.
-This project will provide a safer connection to the new multi-use trails as part of the Centennial Park Master Plan on Centennial Park Boulevard and Rathburn Road (to be completed in 2025).
+The City of Toronto has installed a new bikeway connection to Centennial Park from Mississauga’s Burnhamthorpe Trail at the border of Toronto along Burnhamthorpe Road and continuing on Mill Road.
+The project includes an extension of the existing multi-use trail, new on-street cycle tracks and intersection improvements.
+This project will provide a safer connection to the new multi-use trails as part of the Centennial Park Master Plan on Centennial Park Boulevard and Rathburn Road, completed in 2025.

 The project area is divided into two segments with different changes planned on each segment: